nojronatron/nojronatron.github.io/continuing-education/dotnet-wpf-mvvm-learnings.md

 </ResourceDictionary>
 ```

-## Caliburn.Micro
+## Caliburn.Micro - Uses Naming Conventions

-Relies on naming conventions:

 - Binds ViewModel to View to launch the correct XAML
 - By default: Models, Views, and ViewModels
 - Can be changed but must be configured in Caliburn.Micro to support your custom naming conventions

-### Binding Values in ViewModel to a View
+### Caliburn Micro - Binding Values in ViewModel to a View

 Caliburn.Micro: